 The New York State Theater is a 13-story building.
 Several stories are below ground.

-The artistic program for the Thursday, April 23, 1964 opening night gala for the New York State Theater included "The Star-Spangled Banner," Allegro Brillante (Tschaikovsky/Balanchine) with Maria Tallchief and Andre Prokovsky, Robert Irving conducting the New York City Ballet Orchestra; a scene from Rodgers & Hammerstein's Carousel by the Music Theater of Lincoln Center with John Raitt and Joan Weldon, Franz Allers, conductor; Marche Joyeuse by Emmanuel Chabrier and Stars and Stripes (Sousa/Balanchine) with Melissa Hayden and Jacques d'Amboise, Suki Schorer, Gloria Govrin, William Weslow and Robert Irving, conducting the New York City Ballet Orchestra.
-The second hour (9 -10 pm) of the program was televised live by WCBS-TV (Channel 2).
+The artistic program for the opening night gala for the New York State Theater on Friday, April 23,1964 included "The Star-Spangled Banner", Allegro Brillante (Tschaikovsky/Balanchine) with Maria Tallchief and Andre Prokovsky, Robert Irving conducting the New York City Ballet Orchestra; a scene from Rodgers & Hammerstein's Carousel by the Music Theater of Lincoln Center with John Raitt and Joan Weldon, Franz Allers, conductor; Marche Joyeuse by Emmanuel Chabrier and Stars and Stripes (Sousa/Balanchine) with Melissa Hayden and Jacques d'Amboise, Suki Schorer, Gloria Govrin, and William Weslow with Robert Irving conducting the New York City Ballet Orchestra.
+The second hour (9 -10 PM) of the program was televised live by WCBS-TV (Channel 2).

 The beaded curtain that covers the glass windows at the front of the Theater consists of 8,000,000 gold colored metal balls — one for every citizen of New York City in 1964 when the Theater opened to the public.
 Over time, the effect of the sun has turned the balls to a silver color.
 Architect Philip Johnson first created a similar curtain as part of his design for The Four Seasons restaurant in the Seagram Building, also in New York City.

 The ceiling of the Promenade is made of 18K gold leaf.
 The ceiling has been replaced three times since the Theater opened in 1964.